I've been an online writer for several years. My articles focus on a wide range of topics, including holidays, food

-Lately there has been a lot of tension within the online Goth community over the highly controversial issue of whether you can still be Goth if you don't like Goth music.
-I'm interested in observing the varying opinions from those involved in the subculture, and I feel inspired to share with you my own thoughts on the subject.
+Lately, there has been a lot of tension within the online Goth community over the highly controversial issue of whether you can still be Goth if you don't like Goth music.
+I'm interested in observing the varying opinions of those involved in the subculture, and I feel inspired to share with you my own thoughts on the subject.

 I understand that this is a highly sensitive topic of discussion, but I believe talking about it is the only way to gain insight into why some people hold the views they do.
 Even if in the end we can't find a way to agree, perhaps there will be a newfound respect for those who hold opposing beliefs.

 So Can You Be Goth And Hate the Music?

 Like with many things in life, it can be hard to answer this question with an overall ''Yes'' or ''No'' response as I feel it greatly depends on the individual.
 However, as a general rule, I am inclined to say that yes, you can be a Goth without liking the music.
 Though I respect the opinions of those who say ''definitely not'' and I think they hold some valid points that should definitely be considered, I do think that there are a lot of grey areas surrounding this argument.

 I recognise that for many people the answer to this question is as easy as black and white.
 For them, ''the music is what makes the subculture.''
 Therefore, their views fall in line with those that believe if you are to class yourself as Goth then you must listen to and enjoy the music.

 Whilst the creation of Goth subculture was undoubtedly sparked by the music -and I hope that all of those within the community will respect and appreciate that fact- there is way more to being Goth than just the music.